 Commercial ferret diets and feeding recommendations have come a long way in the past few years, but we still need to ask what is the best diet for pet ferrets.
 The situation has only been exacerbated by massive concerns over the safety of ingredients used in pet food manufacturing as a result of recalls in 2007.

-Before we start, I want to make some disclaimers and disclosures: I am not a nutritionist, nor a ferret owner.
-I do feed my other pets processed foods.
+Before we start, we want to make some disclaimers and disclosures: the author is not a nutritionist, nor a ferret owner, and does feed their other pets processed foods.

 Basic Requirements for a Ferret Diet

 - High protein: 30-40 percent on the nutrient analysis

 - Protein must be high quality, highly digestible, and be animal-based

 - Very low in carbohydrates and fiber (less than 3 percent fiber)

 The science behind dry ferret foods has come a long way along with understanding the needs of ferrets, but not all ferret foods are created equally.
 Ferret owners need to do lots of label reading to choose good food.
 Unfortunately, the nutritional analysis doesn't tell the whole story.
 You must also analyze the ingredient list as the quality and availability of the proteins and fats can vary widely (though even ingredient lists can be misleading).
 However, there are some good quality dry ferret foods that would are considered by many experts to be well-balanced diets.

 There are many different alternatives to commercial diets, including cooked homemade formulations.
 But for the purposes of this article, we will be referring to whole prey diets and raw diets, which are touted as more naturally replicating the diets of the domestic ferret's wild ancestors.
 Such diets seem to be gaining in popularity—not only with ferret owners but also with cat and dog owners